 - Determine the need for specific medical monitoring.

 From a human health and safety perspective, air quality monitoring is important due to the exposure of workers through inhalation, which is breathing contaminated air, and contact with the skin and eyes.
-Such exposure leads to myriad diseases and illnesses that can have short to long term negative impact on an individual’s health.
-These health problems can range from something as simple as a skin rash or a throat irritation to something more serious such as a lung infection, a cardiovascular disease, or even lead to asthma and other respiratory illnesses.
+Such exposure leads to myriad diseases and illnesses that can have short to long-term negative impacts on an individual’s health.
+These health problems can range from something as simple as a skin rash or a throat irritation to something more serious such as a lung infection, a cardiovascular disease, or even result in asthma and other respiratory illnesses.

 Air Monitoring Methods

 There are two main approaches to air monitoring available to employers: